JeremyIV/action-editor-search/README.md

 ### Usage

-Run the script by specifying the path to your `.bib` file, and optionally the depth for the BFS:
+Run the script by specifying the path to your paper's `.bib` file, and optionally the depth for the BFS:

 ```
 python search.py path/to/your/bibliography.bib --depth=1
 ```

 Be warned that this script takes a long time to run, and the runtime increases ~exponentially with the depth.
-Try with depth=0 first to make sure everything works.

 #### Arguments